datahub-project/datahub/docs/lineage/dagster.md

     return "hello" + name
 ```

-6. Once Dagster UI is up, you need to turn on the DataHub provided dagster sensor execution.
+6. Once Dagster UI is up, you need to turn on the DataHub provided sensor execution.
 To turn on the sensor, click on Overview tab and then on Sensors tab.
 You will see to toggle button in front of all defined sensors to turn it on/off.

-7. DataHub provided dagster sensor is ready emit metadata after every dagster pipeline run execution.
+7. DataHub provided sensor is ready emit metadata after every dagster pipeline run execution.

 ### How to validate installation

-1. Go and check in Dagster UI at Overview -> Sensors menu if you can see the 'dagster_sensor'.
+1. Go and check in Dagster UI at Overview -> Sensors menu if you can see the 'datahub_sensor'.
 2. Run an Dagster Job.
 In the dagster deamon logs, you should see DataHub related log messages like:

 ```
-dagster_sensor - Emitting metadata...
+datahub_sensor - Emitting metadata...
 ```

 ## Debugging